-If you believe that you have grounds for a wrongful death lawsuit or a survival claim in Illinois, then you also need to keep the state’s two-year statute of limitations in mind.
+If you believe that you have grounds for a lawsuit or a survival claim in Illinois, then you also need to keep the state’s two-year statute of limitations in mind.

-In 2015, an Illinois appeals court ruled that the clock on the statute of limitations begins to tick on the date of the wrongful death.
+In 2015, an Illinois appeals court ruled that the clock on the statute of limitations begins to tick on the date of the wrongful act.

 Keep in mind that this deadline means that two years from the date of the death is the amount of time that you have to actually file a lawsuit and initiate the process, not the amount of time it takes for a judge to hear and rule on the case.